Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Introduction

 Consider the image and text in Figure \ref{fig:image-womens-movement-patriachy}, drawn from our dataset.
-The image contains two women smiling with the saga sign along with the text \emph{"Let's Go!"}.
+The image contains two women smiling with the saga sign and the text \emph{"Let's Go!"}.
 The intended holistic meaning can be determined only after seeing the actual caption \emph{"Smash the glass ceiling.
 Destroy the patriarchy.
 Save the record store."} The creator of this marketing campaign seemingly intended to promote women's representation in society and the music industry by using an image of two assertive and confident women in the image.
-The pictured women are in fact the unstated subjects of smashing, and as such, destroying male dominance enshrined in patriarchy.
-Hence, to capture the correct meaning of a pair of images and text, it is crucial to see both modalities and form contextually informed connections.
+The pictured women were intended by the creator to represent the unstated subjects of smashing and, as such, challenging male dominance enshrined in patriarchy.
+Hence, to capture the correct meaning of such pairs of text and images, it is crucial to see both modalities and form contextually informed connections.

-Table \ref{tab:generated-caption-two-women} provides the generated explanations using SOTA multimodal models including BLIP2, and LLava.
-While LLava \cite{liu2023visual} did generate explanations of the input pair with a contextually informed meaning, it suffers from hallucinations, such as “The image features two women standing next to each other, \emph{both holding their cell phones in their hands.
-They seem to be taking selfies}”.
-In the given image, there are no cell phones nor are they taking selfies.
-For comparison, we queried ConceptNet {\cite{speer2018conceptnet}} to extract the most relevant concepts, and simply appended these to the pair of text and image as input to these models.
-As expected, the generated output does mitigate hallucinations (see Table \ref{tab:generated-captions} in Appendix).
-This shows that multimodal analysis guided by external knowledge makes more reliable inferences by forming cross-modal contextual connections.
+Table \ref{tab:generated-caption-two-women} presents explanations generated by state-of-the-art large VLMs, including BLIP2 and LLaVA.
+While LLaVA \cite{liu2023visual} did generate contextually informed explanations of the input pair, it produced hallucinations, such as describing, “The image features two women standing next to each other, \emph{both holding their cell phones in their hands.
+They seem to be taking selfies},” when, in fact, there are no cell phones visible in the given image, nor are they taking selfies.
+To address this issue, we appended the input pairs in our dataset with the most relevant concepts from ConceptNet {\cite{speer2018conceptnet}}.
+This augmentation mitigated hallucinations as demonstrated in the generated outputs from example pairs in Table \ref{tab:generated-caption-two-women}).
+This comparison highlights the value of multimodal analysis guided by external knowledge, which helps form more accurate cross-modal contextual connections.
+In this study, we examine the following two research questions (RQs):

-We introduce here the notion of \emph{multimodal congruence.} We measure multimodal congruence using the semantic distance between the separate image and caption (text) representations, as this distance is expected to be shorter in a congruent multimodal representation \cite{mandera2017explaining,frank2017word,beck2011congruence,maki2004semantic}.
-We can then demonstrate how external knowledge can enhance and contextualize the representations to close the semantic gap between the modalities.
-In doing so, we can better predict the success of marketing campaigns.